linkml/linkml/docs/howtos/ontologies-as-values.md

 operations, etc.

-The fact that we have two classification systems co-existing (LinkML is_a hierarchy and ontology hierarchy as data) should not be a cause for concern.
+The fact that we have two classification systems co-existing (LinkML is_a hierarchy and ontology hierarchy as data) is not be a cause for concern.

-## Ontology classes may be LinkML instances
+### Ontology classes may be LinkML instances

 So far, so good.
 This should so far be familiar to people who have modeled this kind of ontological association in JSON-Schema, or